shangzixie/my_knowledge_dictionary/Operating_System操作系统/fcntl_and_flock.md

 **therefore flock() may be used to synchronize file access among processes as well as threads (in one ore more processes).**

 see flock(2) and especially open(2) man pages for details on "Open file descriptions".

+## conclusion

+flock couldn't use for thread just for process but fcntl could.